danielbodnar/awesome-stars/README.md

 ## jamstack

+- [swyxio/swyxdotio](https://github.com/swyxio/swyxdotio) - This is the repo for swyx's blog - Blog content is created in github issues, then posted on swyx.io as blog pages!
+Comment/watch to follow along my blog within GitHub
 - [imbhargav5/nextbase-nextjs-supabase-starter](https://github.com/imbhargav5/nextbase-nextjs-supabase-starter) - 🚀⚡️ Free Boilerplate and Starter kit for Next.js 14+, Supabase, Tailwind CSS 3.2 and TypeScript. 🚀 Next.js 🔥 Supabase 💻 TypeScript 💚 ESLint 🎨 Prettier 🐶 Husky 🧹 Lint-Staged 🧪 Jest 🧪 Testing Library 🕹️
 - [aws-amplify/amplify-hosting](https://github.com/aws-amplify/amplify-hosting) - AWS Amplify Hosting provides a Git-based workflow for deploying and hosting fullstack serverless web applications.
 - [slinkity/slinkity](https://github.com/slinkity/slinkity) - To eleventy and beyond!
 The all-in-one tool for templates where you want them, component frameworks where you need them 🚀